 - Deep plate, platter or pan – to place the oysters in

-- Trash bag or a natural body of water – to discard the shells
+- Trash bag – to discard the shells

 - Condiments – lemon wedges, lime wedges, mignonette sauce, freshly ground pepper